-Individual admission fees are waived for Conservation Park members.
+Individual admission fees are waived for Credit Valley Parks passholders and Conservation Park members.

 We also require rental fees to be paid for the use of some of our facilities.

-This joint membership provides unlimited admission to all TRCA and CVC parks and conservation areas during the membership period.
+This joint program provides unlimited admission to TRCA and CVC parks and conservation areas annually.
 This program can represent big cost savings for frequent visitors.

-Conservation Parks memberships make a great gift!
-Help us conserve natural areas for everyone to enjoy by gifting a membership to friends, family members or your employees.
+Credit Valley Parks Passes also make a great gift!
+Help us conserve natural areas for everyone to enjoy by gifting a pass to friends, family members or your employees.

 Plan to visit more than one CVC park on the same day?
-Show your admission, reservation or parking receipt from your visit to Island Lake, Ken Whillans, Terra Cotta or the Cheltenham Badlands at the Island Lake, Ken Whillans or Terra Cotta gatehouses on the same day of purchase and receive the value of the receipt off of your admission.
+Show your admission or reservation receipt from your visit to Island Lake, Ken Whillans, Terra Cotta or Belfountain Conservation Area at the Island Lake or Terra Cotta gatehouses and receive free entry.

-Please note that visits to the Cheltenham Badlands are by reservation only and are not eligible for the same day discount offer.
+Please note that visits to Belfountain Conservation Area are by reservation only and are not eligible for the same day discount offer.